pgitweke/PyBer_Analysis/README.md

 ## Overview of Project

 The purpose of this project is to use python and pandas to create a summary DataFrame of ride sharing data by city type (Rural, Urban and Suburban).
-Finally, matplotlib is used to create a multiple-line graph that shows the total weekly fares for each city type.
+Finally, matplotlib is used to create a multiple-line graph that shows the total weekly fares for each city type over a period of time.

 ### Results